-An American grandson of the infamous scientist, struggling to prove that he is not as insane as people believe, travels to his family's home country and discovers the process that reanimates a dead body.
+An American grandson of the infamous scientist, struggling to prove that his grandfather was not as insane as people believe, is invited to Transylvania, where he discovers the process that reanimates a dead body.

 Faber College has one frat house so disreputable it will take anyone.
 It has a second one full of white, anglo-saxon, rich young men who are so sanctimonious no one can stand them except Dean Wormer.
 The dean enlists the help of the second frat to get the boys of Delta House off campus.
 The dean's plan comes into play just before the homecoming parade to end all parades for all time.Written by

 John Vogel <email@example.com>

 35 of 52 people found this review helpful.